radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 Figure 7.23: The Journal Leveraged for Inter-cluster Replication

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – You do not need to use the default cn=replicationjournal store installed with RadiantOne as the journal.
+>You do not need to use the default cn=replicationjournal store installed with RadiantOne as the journal.
 You can choose to install a separate cluster for the sole purpose of housing the central journal.
-If you do this, you must make sure the replicationjournal data source in each cluster points to the same journal.**
+If you do this, you must make sure the replicationjournal data source in each cluster points to the same journal.

 To configure replication across sites, follow the steps below.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTES - When installing multiple clusters (either on the same site/data center or different sites/data centers), use different cluster names if you intend to use inter-cluster replication.
-Inter-cluster replication relies on the names to identify replication events.**

-><span style="color:red">**Also, it is recommended to NOT start the persistent cache refresh process on the primary cluster until you have the Universal Directory stores in the new cluster(s) properly setup (as exact replicas of the persistent cache).
+>When installing multiple clusters (either on the same site/data center or different sites/data centers), use different cluster names if you intend to use inter-cluster replication.
+Inter-cluster replication relies on the names to identify replication events. <BR> Also, it is recommended to NOT start the persistent cache refresh process on the primary cluster until you have the Universal Directory stores in the new cluster(s) properly setup (as exact replicas of the persistent cache).
 This ensures the stores will have the current image of the persistent cache from the primary cluster initially and no changes are logged into the replication journal yet for this “domain” (naming context).**

 1. Designate one data center as the primary/main.
 At this site, define the virtual views, persistent cache and desired refresh.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – Make sure the port used by RadiantOne that houses the replication journal (2389 by default) can be accessed from all clusters and that firewall rules do not prevent the cluster from reading and writing into the journal.**
+>Make sure the port used by RadiantOne that houses the replication journal (2389 by default) can be accessed from all clusters and that firewall rules do not prevent the cluster from reading and writing into the journal.

 2. Install the first cluster node at the new data center.
 Be sure the name of the cluster you create at this site is different than the cluster name used in the primary site/data center.